-To nurture and grow car-free spaces in collaboration with local communities.
+To nurture and grow car-free spaces and culture in collaboration with local communities.

 In 2005, the Commercial Drive Festival launched the first community- driven Car-Free Festival in Vancouver as a response to the provincial government’s Gateway Program, also known as the Port Mann/Highway 1 Improvement Project.
 Organizers also wanted to create a community festival at a time when there were few such events in the city.
 The Festival was wholly volunteer-organized and presented, involving over 30 core organizers and 300 volunteers.
 It was an enormous success, bringing over 25,000 people out to celebrate the community and party in the street.